cgraumann/LatexUtils/README.md

 LatexMacUtils
 =============

-Some Latex utilities for Mac which I want to share
+Some Latex utilities that ease my life which I want to share

-Clean LaTeX Junk Workflow
+Clean LaTeX Junk Workflow (MAC ONLY)
 -------------------------

 This is an easy Apple Automator service which deletes all the junk files created by Latex from a folder.